XYChen21/CZ1016_Kdrama_Matcher/README.md

     │   ├── basic_cleaning   <- basic cleaning on scraped results
     │   └── coref_resolution <- resolve pronouns in reviews
     │
     ├── notebooks            <- Analysis done in Jupyter notebooks.
-Naming convention is a number (for ordering), the creator's initials, and a short `-` delimited description.
+Naming convention is │                           a number (for ordering), the creator's initials, and description.
     │
     ├── preprocessing        <- Data preparation
     │